-- Homeworks (35%): There will be ≈ 10 homework assignments.
-See further details below. - Quizzes (35%): There will be ≈ 4 regularly spaced quizzes every ≈ 3 weeks to be completed remotely.
-These are tentatively scheduled for September 15, October 1, October 20, and November 12. - Semester project (25%): In lieu of a final exam, we will have an in-depth project on a topic of your choosing.
-These will be conducted either alone or in small groups of 2-3 students.
-The final project will include a short presentation/video due by the last day of class (November 24), and a short write-up due at the end of finals period (December 8).
-Additional details will be provided later in the semester. - Participation (5%): This is based on my assessment of your engagement in the course.
-This will be based on factors such as participation in online/classroom discussions and engagement during office hours and/or on Piazza.
+- Homeworks (40%): There will be $\approx 10$ homework assignments.
+See further details below. - Quizzes (30%): There will be 2 quizzes.
+These are tentatively scheduled for September 21 and November 2. - Final exam (25%): This will be a cumulative exam that will take place during the regularly scheduled final exam period (December 16, 8am-10:50am). - Participation (5%): This is based on my assessment of your engagement in the course.
+This will be based on factors such as participation in classroom discussions and engagement during office hours and/or on Piazza.